 We teach adults practical skills that make walking and biking easier.
 We help people bike to work to reduce their carbon footprint.

 Trailnet offers classes that are geared for riders who want to get better at biking in traffic and/or are considering cycling for transportation.
-Classes are led by a League of American Bicyclists Certified Instructor.
+Classes are led by our Bike Educator.
 Build your confidence to be able to ride in any situation. *Bike Smart classes are for ages 13 and up.
-Funded, in part, by the Great Rivers Greenway Rivers District.
+Funded, in part, by Great Rivers Greenway.

 League Cycling Instructor Trainings

 Trailnet offers League Cycling Instructor Trainings on a bi-annual basis for riders who want to help get more people out on bikes.
 Through the trainings these individuals become equipped to teach city cycling skills classes and to host youth bike education events.

 Some Tips to Get Started Biking in St. Louis

 There’s a lot to consider when venturing out into the world on two wheels.
 We’ve compiled the necessary tools to get you rolling on your car-free lifestyle.
 Read on for some great information and resources to help you prepare for safe travels.
 It’s really quite simple!

 Missouri has passed a variety of laws aimed at helping bicyclists and motorists share the road safely.
 The summary below will help you to understand your rights and responsibilities on the road.